 Lead is toxic to everyone, especially children under 6 years of age.
-When too much lead builds up in the body, it can cause lead poisoning.
-Lead poisoning can affect your child’s ability to learn, pay attention, and behave well.
+Lead poisoning occurs when lead builds up in the body.
+Even small amounts of lead can make it harder for your child to learn, pay attention, and behave.
 There are many ways your child could come in contact with lead in your home and community.

 Sources of lead can include the following:

 - Paint and dust in and around homes or buildings built before 1978

 - Brightly colored spices like turmeric, red chili powder, coriander powder and cinnamon